garfix/richard/tests/integration/pam/README.md

 - predictive
     - after inferring the goal (to get something (some money) from someone)
         - predict the execution of the plan (to threaten or overpower someone to get the money)
+- a confirmation of a prediction causes another prediction to be set up looking for yet another plan

+TODO: add explanatory diagrams for each of the actions in the algorithm